EmilienKia/oraclaestus/README.md

 ### Query the simulation

-At any time, you can query the simulation to get the current state of the entities, by their id (returned by addAsset(...)).
+At any time, you can query the simulation to get the current state of the entities, by their id (returned by addEntity(...)).
 And look for the current value of any register of the entity.

 ```java